I Gave 28 Women 28 Compliments In 28 Days & Not One Was Accepted

-Back at the beginning of this year, a bank clerk called Judith was helping me with my lost credit card.
+Back at the beginning of this year, a bank clerk named Judith was helping me with my lost credit card.
 It was a normal, human, everyday interaction.
-After I complimented her on her nail varnish, though, she started to squirm like there was something uncomfortable in her undercrackers.
+After I complimented her on her nail polish, though, she started to squirm like there was something uncomfortable in her undercrackers.

 “I don’t usually go for this, I usually go for letterbox red,” she sighed.
-“I don’t even like this colour, really.
+“I don’t even like this color, really.
 It’s a bit too dark, don’t you think?”

 Advertisement

-Yet instead of saying "thanks", she reacted like I had leant over and whispered, “I know your secrets, Judith.”
-For her, the possibility of being exposed as a toe sucker was on par with receiving a compliment.
+Yet instead of saying "thanks," she reacted like I'd leaned over and whispered, “I know your secrets, Judith.”

-And she isn’t alone.
-The vast majority of women, I notice, start acting peculiarly when faced with a little bit of kudos.
+Judith isn’t alone, and this isn't a new phenomenon.
+Many women, I notice, start acting strangely when faced with a little bit of kudos.
 It creates tension, and the conversation becomes stagnant and strange as we shuffle towards the now-inevitable end of it.

 But Judith and her hated manicure inspired me to really test if any woman would accept a compliment.
-The 28 days of February were ahead of me and so I came up with a plan; 28 compliments to 28 women over 28 days… surely someone would snap one up?
+The 28 days of February were ahead of me, so I came up with a plan: 28 compliments to 28 women over 28 days.
+Someone surely would snap one up, right?

 It was hardly the most difficult social experiment to carry out.
 I am a natural complimenter.
-I like things, especially jewellery.
-It’s lucky I became a writer because a pickpocket or a magpie also seem like natural vocations.
+I like things, especially jewelry.
+It’s lucky I became a writer, because a pickpocket or a chatterbox also seemed like natural vocations.

 So did any women accept one of my freebie compliments?
 Did anyone own it and relish the joys of non-fished-for praise?
-I distributed my kind words to strangers, work colleagues, pals and family.
+I distributed my kind words to strangers, coworkers, pals, and family.
 Sadly, not one of these fabulous women stood back and accepted their compliment.

-A colleague, who I have always admired as a power-player, became uncomfortable when I said her earrings were pretty.
+A colleague I have always admired as a power-player, became uncomfortable when I said her earrings were pretty.
 “Oh, I found these at the bottom of the drawer.
 They are really old,” she stumbled.

 Then, my friend became unusually defensive when I said her eyeliner looked good.
 “It’s fucking hard getting older, okay.”
 A sales assistant, who was selling me the same style of shoes she was wearing, exclaimed: “They make my cankles look awful but they would look good on you.
 I wish I had the legs!
 I just hate them.”